 - High expectations leading to high quality outcomes

 - A curriculum that is current and responsive

-We see the beautiful city of Durham and the mining history of the village of Esh, as so valuable to our children’s learning so we thread these links into the curriculum throughout each year group.
+We see the beautiful city of Durham and the mining history of the village of Esh, as so valuable to our children’s learning so we try to thread these links into the curriculum throughout each year group.

-First and foremost, we want to instill in our children a love of learning and an understanding that the learning is part of a journey they are on.
+First and foremost, we want to instil in our children a love of learning and an understanding that the learning is part of a journey they are on.
 We want them to feel safe, to express and celebrate their learning achievements and celebrate their own personal and academic growth.

 How we know we are successful in this is through: